 Spinal Surgery: When do you need back surgery?

-- Overgrowth of bone that can result in spinal bone spurs which put pressure on your spinal cord.
+- Overgrowth of a bone that can result in spinal bone spurs, which put pressure on your spinal cord.

-- Disk herniations, also called slipped or “ruptured” disks, that are not getting better and symptoms that have not been relieved after a period of non-surgical treatment.
+- Disk herniations, also called slipped, or “ruptured” disks, that are not getting better.
+And symptoms have not been relieved following non-surgical treatment.

-- An unstable spine that needs to be stabilized, as it can no longer hold together the spinal ligaments, muscles, discs, and bones.
+- An unstable spine that requires stabilization, as it can no longer hold together the spinal ligaments, muscles, discs, and bones.
 This condition can be associated with spinal fractures, spondylolisthesis, or other dangerous disc injuries.

-- Spinal infections that can cause pain in the arm or leg, fever, weight loss, muscle spasms, and problems with walking or using your hands.
+- Spinal infections that can cause pain in the arms or legs, fever, weight loss, muscle spasms, and problems with walking, or using your hands.

 - A tumor on your spinal cord.

-Keep in mind that a thorough evaluation is not only required but also crucial to diagnosing and determining an appropriate form of treatment.
-Chances are that back surgery will not be necessary in your case — our spinal surgeon will only recommend back surgery if you are suffering from a serious spinal cord injury and you have tried other treatments first with no results.
+Keep in mind that a thorough evaluation is not only required, but it is CRUCIAL to diagnosing and determining an appropriate form of treatment.
+Chances are that back surgery will not be necessary in your case.
+Our spinal surgeon will only recommend back surgery if you are suffering from a serious spinal cord injury and you have already tried other treatments with no results.

-Depending on your specific insurance plan, it may cover your cost of treatment by our spine surgeon.
+The extent of the cover of costs of treatment by our spine surgeon depends on your specific insurance plan.
 Participating insurance plans include Medicare, Aetna, BCBS among others.
 View a full list of accepted insurances.

 Does Dr. Hepler accept Workers’ Compensation cases?

 Yes.
-As an orthopedic spine surgeon in Palm Beach County, Dr. Hepler is experienced in the treatment of work related back injuries.
-He is listed on all major workers’ compensation insurances.
-Read more about our Workers’ Compensation program or contact the office at 954-530-4344.
+As an excellent spine surgeon in Delray Beach, Dr. Hepler has a lot of experience in the treatment of work related back injuries.
+He is listed on all major workers’ compensation insurance covers.
+Read more about our Workers’ Compensation program, or contact the office at 561-345-1780.

 Orthopedic Spine Surgeon Delray Beach – Additional Questions?

-If you have any additional questions about Dr. Hepler and his role as a great orthopedic surgeon, please contact the office at 954-530-4344.
+If you have any additional questions about Dr. Hepler, or his role as a great orthopedic surgeon, please contact the office at 561-345-1780.